lidaijfm/laravel-imageup/README.md

 - [Melek Rebai aka shadoWalker89](https://github.com/shadoWalker89)
 - [João Roberto P. Borges](https://github.com/joaorobertopb)

-### About QCode.in
+### About Lidaie.in
-QCode.in (https://www.qcode.in) is blog by [Saqueib](https://github.com/saqueib) which covers All about Full Stack Web Development.
+Lidaie.in (https://www.Lidaie.in) is blog by [Saqueib](https://github.com/saqueib) which covers All about Full Stack Web Development.

 ### License